myminseok/pivotal-docs/bosh-addon-custom-syslog-counter.md

 bosh  -d cf-05c0b7494ba8ddb50eb8 deploy ./cf.yml
 ```

-during the apply change, the `pre-start-script` job from the runtime config above will create `/var/vcap/jobs/pre-start-script/bin/pre-start` file in the target deployment and it run before the jobs are starting by [bosh job lifecycle design](https://bosh.io/docs/job-lifecycle/)
+during the apply change, the `pre-start-script` job from the runtime config above will create `/var/vcap/jobs/pre-start-script/bin/pre-start` file in the target deployment and it run before the jobs are starting by [bosh job lifecycle design](https://bosh.io/docs/job-lifecycle/).
+after `pre-start-script`, all job will be restarted including `prom_scraper`, so that it will be scraping the new metric.